Actual dimensions – The exact measurement of a piece of lumber. For instance, a 2 x 4 is actually 1½-inches thick and 3½-inches wide.

 Graphite – A soft, black carbon powder for lubricating working metal parts.

 Gross floor area – A measurable floor area that is usable.

 Ground – The shortest route to earth, in regards to electricity.

-Ground-fault circuit interrupter (GFCI) – A safety device capable of detecting electrical leakage and interrupts the current.
+Ground-Fault Circuit Interrupter (GFCI) – A safety device capable of detecting electrical leakage and interrupting the current.